ophub/amlogic-s9xxx-armbian/README.md

 Now you can replace the Android TV system of the TV box with the Amlogic chip with the Armbian system, making it a powerful server.
 This project builds Armbian system for Amlogic s9xxx and Rockchip boxes. including install to EMMC and update related functions.
 Support Amlogic s9xxx TV Boxes are ***`a311d, s922x, s905x3, s905x2, s905l3a, s912, s905d, s905x, s905w, s905`***, etc. such as ***`Belink GT-King, Belink GT-King Pro, UGOOS AM6 Plus, X96-Max+, HK1-Box, H96-Max-X3, Phicomm-N1, Octopus-Planet, Fiberhome HG680P, ZTE B860H`***, etc. and Rockchip ***`BeikeYun`, `Chainedbox L1 Pro`, `FastRhino R66S/R68S`, `Radxa 5b`***, etc. Please refer to the [Armbian Documentation](build-armbian/documents) for the usage method.

 The latest version of the Armbian firmware can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
 Welcome to `Fork` and personalize it.
-If it is useful to you, you can click on the `Star` in the upper right corner of the warehouse to show your support.
+If it is useful to you, you can click on the `Star` in the upper right corner of the repository to show your support.

 ## Armbian Firmware instructions